Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 Record generation exhausts all records with total loss 0 before moving to total loss 1, and continues in increasing-loss order.
 It stops when the requested number of records is reached or all records up to the configured loss limit are exhausted.

 When `--threads` is 2 or larger, Egaroucid parallelizes by active progressions.
 It starts by assigning all threads to one progression, then reduces threads per progression as more candidates appear, eventually processing as many progressions in parallel as the requested thread count.
+As soon as one progression finishes, the next progression is launched without waiting for slower ones in the same wave.

 ## Build Books